-change in width from a single lane to two lanes."215 No one has as yet plumbed the sensitivity of this definition, but a reasonable argument could be made that a decision to pave a gravel road might also qualify as an alteration.
+The formal process of laying out a highway must also be followed whenever a highway is altered.
+Alteration is defined in the law as "a major physical change in the highway such as a change in width from a single lane to two lanes."
+No one has as yet plumbed the sensitivity of this definition, but a reasonable argument could be made that a decision to pave a gravel road might also qualify as an alteration.

-The widening of the public right-of-way also requires the full process, and a likely award of compensation to those whose lands are taken in the exercise.
-216
+The widening of the public right-of-way also requires the full process, and a likely award of compensation to those whose lands are taken in the exercise.223